Probabilistic Entanglement Distillation: Error Exponents via Postselected Quantum Hypothesis Testing Against Separable States: Introduction

 \emph{Proof ideas:} The bridge between probabilistic manipulation and postselected hypothesis testing \cite{regula2023postselected} is built via three-outcome postselected tests $M=(M_0,M_1,M_2)$, where outcome 1 and 2 correspond to deciding for two hypotheses and outcome 0 corresponds to abstention; performance is measured by conditional type-I/type-II errors conditioned on non-abstention.
 For the converse (meta-converse), any feasible probabilistic distillation protocol under $\delta$-approximately (dually) nonentangling instruments induces a feasible postselected test against separable states, yielding an upper bound on the achievable exponent in terms of a reversed postselected-testing quantity.
 For achievability, we show how to construct a subchannel from a feasible postselected test so that the induced fidelity constraint matches the conditional-error constraint, leading to the matching lower bound and hence the exponent equalities stated in Theorems 1 and 2.
 The $\delta$-approximately dually nonentangling characterization additionally incorporates the dual constraint, which aligns the operational restriction with separable-measurement-restricted postselected testing.

-\emph{Relation to prior work:} Recent progress has clarified fundamental limitations of probabilistic transformations in general resource theories, yet an analytic exponent formula for probabilistic entanglement distillation under approximately (dually) non-entangling operations has remained unavailable.
-Our results close this gap by establishing an operational equivalence between probabilistic entanglement distillation (and dilution/cost) and reversed postselected hypothesis testing against separable states.
-Compared with \cite{regula2023postselected}, which characterizes postselected testing exponents as an information-processing primitive, our contribution is to identify a concrete operational task--probabilistic entanglement manipulation under limited entangling power--for which the optimal error exponent is exactly captured by a reversed postselected testing quantity (and, under $\delta$-ADNE, by its separable-measurement counterpart).
+\emph{Relation to prior work:} Recent progress has clarified fundamental limitations of probabilistic transformations in general resource theories \cite{regula2022probabilistic,regula2022tight,regula2023overcoming}, yet an analytic exponent formula for probabilistic entanglement distillation under approximately (dually) non-entangling operations has remained unavailable.
+Our results close this gap by establishing an operational equivalence between probabilistic entanglement distillation and reversed postselected hypothesis testing against separable states.
+Comparing with \cite{lami2024distillable,lami2024}, we address the entanglement distillation under the probabilistic transformations.
+Compared with \cite{regula2023postselected}, our contribution is to identify a concrete operational task (probabilistic entanglement manipulation under limited entangling power) for which the optimal error exponent is exactly captured by a reversed postselected testing quantity (and, under $\delta$-ADNE, by its separable-measurement counterpart).

 \emph{Organization}.
-Section \ref{pk} introduces notation and reviews the operational models of (approximately) nonentangling and dually nonentangling instruments, as well as the probabilistic distillation/dilution exponents considered in this work.
-Section \ref{m} establishes the operational equivalence between probabilistic entanglement distillation under approximate nonentangling models and reversed postselected hypothesis testing, and presents the resulting exponent characterizations; it also develops our results on probabilistic entanglement dilution/cost, including the relation between costs under the two approximate models and bounds under nonentangling instruments.
+Section \ref{pk} introduces notation and reviews the operational models of (approximately) nonentangling and dually nonentangling instruments, as well as the probabilistic distillation exponents considered in this work.
+Section \ref{m} establishes the operational equivalence between probabilistic entanglement distillation under approximate (dually) nonentangling models and reversed postselected hypothesis testing, and presents the resulting exponent characterizations.
 Proofs of the main theorems and auxiliary properties of the Hilbert projective metric are deferred to the Appendix \ref{app}.